 2001 One of only two agencies in the U.S. who agree to resettle HIV+ refugees.

-CAMBA began managing homeless shelters in 1996.
-By the early 2000s, we knew housing insecurity would continue to increase due to population growth and gentrification.
-Homelessness was on an upward trend and low-income families were struggling to stay in their homes.
+By the early 2000’s we knew housing insecurity would continue to increase due to population growth and gentrification.
+Homelessness was increasing and low-income families were struggling to stay in their homes.

-2004 NYC launches HomeBase, a homelessness prevention program that tackles the immediate problems that could result in homelessness.
+2004 NYC launches Homebase, a homeless prevention program that tackles the immediate problems that could result in homelessness.
 CAMBA is one of the first agencies to operate HomeBase.

-2005 CAMBA opens a new non-profit affiliate known as CAMBA Housing Ventures (CHV) to develop innovative solutions for increasing affordable housing in NYC funded via public-private partnerships.
+2005 CAMBA opens a new non-profit affiliate known as CAMBA Housing Ventures (CHV) to develop innovative solutions for increasing affordable housing in NYC funded via public-private.

 2007 CAMBA’s first chronically homeless family moves into permanent supportive housing at 880 Willoughby which includes a renovated luggage factory.
 This mixed-use building helps spur redevelopment in Bushwick.

-2013 First publicly funded initiative in the U.S. to train and ‘right-match’ highly skilled immigrant professionals to gateway jobs in their professions.
+2012 First technology training program ‘Mobilize Your Business’ for low-income and immigrant entrepreneurs to use mobile technology to formalize their businesses and the first publicly funded initiative in the U.S. to train and ‘right-match’ highly skilled immigrant professionals to gateway jobs in their professions.

 2013 Launches Collegiate Express, a dual generation college readiness initiative with a unique “Parent-Coach” component.
-100 percent of graduating seniors in the pilot are accepted into the college of their choice.
+100% of graduating seniors in the pilot are accepted into the college of their choice.

-2014 First mobile unit of HomeBase, aka the “You Can Van”, designed to reach families most at risk of homelessness and consistently keep over 90 percent out of the shelter system.
+2014 First mobile unit of HomeBase aka the “You Can Van” – designed to reach families most at risk of homelessness and consistently keep over 90% out of the shelter system.

 2015 One of the first providers in NYC to offer specialized afterschool programming to children living in shelters (SONYC) and the first to bring the SafeCare evidence-based model for foster care prevention to shelters.

 2015 BIVO (Brownsville In Violence Out) pilot begins.
-CAMBA is unique in its implementation of the Cure Violence model by including actual community members in anti-violence campaign materials.
-After one year, the highest conflict areas in the 73rd Precinct saw a 57 percent decrease in shootings.
+After one year, the highest conflict areas in the 73rd Precinct saw a 57% decrease in shootings.

 2015 Project ALY promotes family acceptance of LGBTQ youth via social marketing and community education.

-2017 Opens the first supportive and affordable housing built on surplus NYCHA property (Van Dyke Housing built on a vacant parking lot).
+2017 Opens the first supportive and affordable housing built on surplus NYCHA property (Van Dyke Housing).

 We look forward to your help and support in advancing the mission of CAMBA and the clients we serve!